DanielJRutledge/DataAnalytics_Fall2013/README.md

 git merge master

-#You now want to update master with everything in your branch:
+You now want to update master with everything in your branch:

 git checkout master
 git merge yourBranch
 git push origin master

-# If you're not using a branch just make sure you are using 'git pull' to update your version on your computer
-# when you are read to commit to master then it's just
+ If you're not using a branch just make sure you are using 'git pull' to update your version on your computer when you are read to commit to master then it's just

-git commit -a # write stuff
+git commit -a
 git push origin